dariagrechishnikova/molecule_structure_generation/README.md

 /scripts
 The folder contains IPython notebooks with raw data preparation, model training and decoding from it, model evaluation and results visualization.

-Full datasets are not present here due too size limitation of Github repository.
-If you need full data please request them by sending me an email.